xente/loki-logger-handler/README.md

 * compressed (bool, optional): Whether to compress the log messages before sending them to Loki.
 Defaults to True.
 * loguru (bool, optional): Whether to use `LoguruFormatter`.
 Defaults to False.
 * default_formatter (logging.Formatter, optional): Formatter for the log records.
 If not provided,`LoggerFormatter` or `LoguruFormatter` will be used.
+* enable_self_errors (bool, optional): Set to True to show Hanlder errors on console.
+Defaults to False

 ## Formatters
 * **LoggerFormatter**: Formatter for default python logging implementation